WendyQuarteer/typescript-practice/SOLID/2.L/readme.md

 ![img.png](img.png)

 ## THE ACTUAL EXERCISE:
-Oelalalalalaaa!!!!
-This one looks more complicated.
 1. I have 3 classes: Discount, Product, ShoppingBasket.
    * Discount needs to be refactored in 3 different classes: "VariableDiscount" & "FixedDiscount" & "NoDiscount".
 So I guess I'll start off, creating those.
 They will each extend from the Discount-class.
 2. Now, I need an interface, which will be used by these newly born classes.
-I'll call it DiscountType.
-I know, I know that name is used already.
-But I have A feeling that won't last long.
-If I'm wrong, I'll come back and change it.
+I'll call it "DiscountMethods".
 3. Inside the Discount-class we no longer need the type.
 So this one we can class vertically (remove).
 4. And then I start moving, without any further, the things that apply to the extended discount-classes.
 5. Now it is time to check what exactly I moved and clean it out.
 The if's and else-if's can go, "adios aligos".
 The same with the throw error's.
-Also, the variable called discountType, the Union-thingy... with the different discount-options can go.
-So I was right in number 2.
 Feels good!
 6. I was thought that if you break something that doesn't belong to you.
 You fix it, or you replace it.
 Time to build it back up, then.
-Thinking out loud: "All children wil automatically inherit the _value from it's parent".
+Thinking out loud: "All children wil automatically inherit the _value from its parent".
+At the moment my Typescript is complaining, it doesn't know value.
+Meaning Its time to give them a constructor.
+What is super()?
+That's new.
+Google, here I come...
+"The super call must supply all the parameters from the parent-class.
+The super keyword can be used in two ways: as a "function call" (super(...args)), or as a "property lookup" (super.prop and super[expr])."
+And the complaining is over.
+7. The apply and showCalculation methods are still unknown.
+That's where the interface I created comes in.
+8. What's done is done.
+The young classes are ready to be used.
+9. At this point, there's just a few complains left:
+   - the product-class doesn't know the apply() and showCalcultion():  The property discount is now no longer a genaral discount.
+It is also not possible to sum up the different kinds of discounts.
+What I can do is use the interface:
+   DiscountMethods which is used in all of them.
+   - tableElement is possibly null:  A cast is needed here.
+Calling it a tableElement is not enough here.
+Because, who can be sure this is effectively a table-element?
+Adding: <HTMLTableElement>, makes the complaint disappear.
+     * Type casting allows you to convert a variable from one type to another.
+     * Use the as keyword or <> operator for type castings.
+   Now that I'm error-free... time to move on to the Interface Segregation Principle.